slerman12/Help-me/2-Opposing-views.md

 From the Republic of Uzbekistan, more than half a year later, we flew to Rochester, New York, immigrating officially as Jewish refugees.
 I was 3 and two thirds.

+### PhD program

-In America, my mom found a low-paying piano teaching job, and got an associate's degree at a community college (MCC) in Computer Information Systems, hoping to earn more money.
+In America, my mom found a low-paying piano teaching job, and got an associate's degree at a community college (Monroe Community College, or MCC) in Computer Information Systems, hoping to earn more money.
 Later, she worked two jobs, as a piano teacher giving individual lessons for a piano studio and tutoring students at MCC as a part-time computer tutor in two different labs.
 She actually taught me how to program when I took my first ever computer science class, since the professor wasn’t good.
 In fact, he was really bad.
 She taught me, through quick intuition, object-oriented programming.
 7 semesters later, I double majored in Computer Science and Mathematics, and thanks to work ethic and intelligence that I inherited from her, and some luck, got into a doctoral program at the same institution, the University of Rochester, an achievement that at the time was really good news.

 Well, thanks to those things and my doctoral advisor, Henry.